 Methodologies create a clear line through the cycle while allowing for the differences and nuances between reps that make them unique.
 Ultimately, everyone is aligned, which is particularly helpful for hybrid and remote sales teams.

 Methodologies create uniform templates for benchmarking what good looks like to your team.
-This supports measuring improvement in performance so managers can better track how each rep is doing.
+This supports measuring performance improvement so managers can better track how each rep is doing.

 Sales methodologies give reps a format for their notes on prospect records.
 This means that when a manager or anyone else needs to refer back to prospect notes they can easily do so with comprehensive and comparable documentation.